spulec/PyQS/README.rst

     $ pyqs email.tasks.send_email

-If we want want to run all tasks with a certain prefix.
+If we want to run all tasks with a certain prefix.
 This is based on Python's `fnmatch <http://docs.python.org/2/library/fnmatch.html>`__.

 .. code:: bash